quynhnnduong/Multi-User-Checkers-Game/docs/DesignDoc.md

 The Online WebCheckers project is a Web-based application which aims to provide its users with the functionality to play checkers online and in real-time, against any other online player.
 To achieve the functionality, the system has been designed on Spark Framework with a FreeMarker Template.
-The bedrock of the application is formed of Java, Javascript, HTML and CSS
+The bedrock of the application is formed of Java, Javascript, HTML and CSS.

 ### Purpose
-> _Provide a very brief statement about the project and the most
-> important user group and user goals._

-This projects aims to bring a fun checkers experience to people who want to play the classic game over the internet
+This projects aims to deliver a fun and engaging experience to a broad range of users who wish to play an online version of the classic checkers game.
+This project was commissioned by the "WebCheckers Startup", that aims to provide users the ability to sign in, play a game of checkers, and sign out at will.

 ### Glossary and Acronyms
 > _Provide a table of terms and acronyms._